 MISSION OF THE UNDERGRADUATE PROGRAMS IN DRAMA AND DANCE

 The mission of the undergraduate program in Drama is to provide a strong non-conservatory program for students studying Drama and Dance in a liberal arts context.
 Joining academic research with performance and technical practice, department majors pursue areas of interest in acting, directing, playwriting, dance, design, stage management, performance theory, and cultural studies.
 Students explore these fields in a collaborative environment with close faculty contact.
 One of the requirements of the major is to fulfill a stage management course, generally in the junior year, which allows students practical exposure to managing and/or crewing a production.
 It is essential that students understand the concrete workings of theater in order to appreciate its history and literature.
 With faculty collaboration, students of Drama and Dance integrate research, theory, intellectual engagement, and performance.
-During the senior year, students have the option of completing a senior project in addition to fulfilling the 60 units required for the major.
+During the senior year, students have the option of completing a senior project in addition to completing the 60 units required for the major.

 The department expects undergraduate majors in the program to be able to demonstrate the following learning outcomes.
 These learning outcomes are used in evaluating students and the department's undergraduate program.
 Students are expected to demonstrate: